cdellacqua/svelte-stack-router/README.md

 ## Quick setup

-- open/create the component that will wrap the ones you want be able to navigate
+- open/create the component that will wrap the ones you want to be able to navigate
 - import the init function and the StackRouter component
 - call the init function passing the routes<sup>1</sup> and optionally the other configuration parameters<sup>2</sup>
 - add the `<StackRouter />` tag somewhere in the HTML section